 What to Wear to Your Engagement Session | Montreal Engagement Photographer

 Outfit choice is one of those engagement session details that feels low-stakes until you're standing in front of your closet the morning of and suddenly it feels like everything.
 It isn't everything — your connection, your location, and the light matter in what the results will look like too.
-But a thoughtful outfit choice does make a real difference in how your photos look and how comfortable you feel in them, and it's worth spending some time on.
+But a thoughtful outfit choice does make a real difference in how your photos look and how comfortable you feel in them.

 Start With Colour